 Are you making your schedule available for creative play or practice?

 Are you intensely creative and productive in another area of life such as work?

 Are you suffering from burn-out or ambivalence in ANY area of your life?

 Are you just too tired, too sick, too worried, too stressed, too overwhelmed or too broken to be in a productive and creative space?

-YOU’RE GOING TO BE OK!
+HEY!
+YOU’RE OK, IT’S GOING TO BE ALRIGHT, JUST BREATHE.

 You can still feed and nourish your creative self by making time to rest and heal.
 Perhaps this is a good time to attend to the things that are sucking up all of your energy and headspace.
 Get that thesis finished.
 Get that tax out of the way, or the divorce decree signed, or the bathroom finally renovated enough that you can shower and brush your teeth instead of standing outside with the garden hose.
 Reach out and help someone with something in ways that are not about you!